-In 2015, FLICfest will present feature-length (50-minute) works dance-theatre by six choreographers.
-Each work will be presented two times during FLICfest 2015 (January 22-31, 2015).
+In 2016, FLICfest will present feature-length (about 50-minute) works dance-theatre by six choreographers.
+Each work will be presented two times during FLICfest 2016 (January 21-30, 2016).
 Submitted work should be new work or an existing piece that you are expecting to rework significantly.
 The definition of dance-theatre is broad, so as part of the application, we will ask you to give us your definition and tell us how your work fits into it.
 Please do not submit work that has had public performance(s) in New York City in the past 12 months.

-FLICfest 2015 participating choreographers will receive performance space, tech support, PR support, and a stipend of $1500, paid after the completion of the festival
+FLICfest 2016 participating choreographers will receive performance space, tech support, PR support, and a stipend of $1000, paid after the completion of the festival.

-The submission deadline is August 1, 2014.
-Please submit all materials by email (attached as a PDF or Word document) to firstname.lastname@example.org.
+The submission deadline is August 25, 2015.
+Please submit all materials by email to email@example.com.

 - WORK SAMPLE Please submit online by sending us a link to your work on Vimeo (or an equivalent service).
 If you are submitting a completed work, please use a recording of a performance of that work.
 If the work is new, please send us work representative of the work you propose.
 Submit a 15-minute section and let us know if it is a complete work or an excerpt of a larger work.
 Do not submit an edited or “highlights” recording.

 - DESCRIPTION OF PROPOSED WORK: Please submit a one-page description of the work you propose to perform in FLICfest.
 Include the title of the work.
 Where are you in the process of the work?
 Will the work premiere at FLICfest?
 If not, where and when did it premiere?
 Were there subsequent performances of the work?
 How will you adapt the work for Irondale and FLICfest?
 It is important that you address your use of the Irondale space in your application.
 If you have not visited Irondale, please do; contact Jeramy (firstname.lastname@example.org) for instructions.

 - What is your definition of dance theatre?
-How do you see your work fitting into the genre?
+How does your proposed work fit into the genre of dance theatre?

 - BIO: Please submit a one-page narrative bio of your choreographic work and philosophy.
 Please include links to any relevant press.

-- PERFORMANCE CONFLICTS: The dates for FLICfest 2015 are January 22-24 and January 29-31.
-Tech rehearsals will be Monday-Wednesday evenings of the first week and performances will be Thursday-Sunday evenings of both weeks.
-Each piece will have one tech slot and two performance slots (one each week).
+- PERFORMANCE CONFLICTS: The dates for FLICfest 2016 are January 21-23 and January 28-30.
+Tech rehearsals will begin January 4 and continue through January 20.
+Performances will be Thursday-Sunday evenings.
+We will work to ensure that each show gets appropriate tech time during that period.
 Additional rehearsal will be available when the space is not otherwise in use.
-Please list any conflicts that you have during the two weeks of FLICfest.
+Please list any conflicts that you have during the period of January 4-30, 2016.

 - AUDIENCE: How would you describe your audience?
 How have you promoted your work in the past?
 How large is your email list?
 How often do you email your list?
 Are you comfortable emailing your list?
 What social media do you use to promote your work?
 Do you feel that you’ve been successful in promoting your work?
 Have you been successful in raising money for your work?
 Please send samples of e-blasts or marketing templates that you’ve used.